JeremyDuncan/JeremyDuncan/README.md

 </p>

  ### <p>I'm a highly motivated veteran that has over a decade of experience as an Electronic Technician and Network Administrator.
 I love solving problems and I work well with teams to accomplish projects.</p>
- ### <p>I've been in the process of transitioning from my military career to a new career as a Software Developer.
-During this transition I have been going to DeVry University full-time working towards a Bachelor's of Science in Computer Information Systems with a focus in Software Programming.
-I am interested in gaining real-world experience through internships and mentorship.</p>
+ ### <p>I've currently transitioned my career to being a Software Engineer.
+During this transition I have been going to DeVry University full-time working towards a Bachelor's of Science in Computer Information Systems with a focus in Software Programming.</p>
- ### <p>While going to DeVry I have also been aggressively self-learning other software languages and technologies while also attending an intense Full-Stack Developer program taught by LEARN Academy.</p>
+ ### <p>While going to DeVry I have also been aggressively self-learning other software languages and technologies while also completing an intense Full-Stack Developer program taught by LEARN Academy.</p>
 #
 <!-- <p align="center">
 ⭐️ &nbsp; JavaScript &nbsp; ⭐️ &nbsp; Node.js &nbsp; ⭐️ &nbsp; React &nbsp; ⭐️ &nbsp; Jest &nbsp; ⭐️ &nbsp; HTML &nbsp; ⭐️ &nbsp; CSS &nbsp; ⭐️ &nbsp; C# &nbsp; ⭐️ &nbsp; Java &nbsp; ⭐️ &nbsp; Swift &nbsp; ⭐️ &nbsp; Python &nbsp; ⭐️ &nbsp; Ruby &nbsp; ⭐️ &nbsp; Ruby on Rails &nbsp; ⭐️ &nbsp; RSpec